Center for Data Driven Discovery in Biomedicine

-Komal Rathi is a Bioinformatics Scientist II in DBHi responsible for developing reproducible bioinformatics pipelines, data processing and providing analysis of high-throughput sequencing datasets.
+Komal Rathi is a Bioinformatics Scientist responsible for developing reproducible bioinformatics pipelines, data processing and providing analysis of high-throughput sequencing datasets.
 She also collaborates with investigators both within and outside of CHOP to publish her research findings, which focuses primarily on analyzing Neuroblastoma and other cancers.
 Komal also creates in-house applications using the web application framework, R shiny, to assist wet-lab scientists create visualizations and perform their own analysis on large-scale cancer datasets such as TCGA and TARGET.

 Prior to joining DBHi in April of 2016, Komal provided bioinformatics support in the Leukemia Genomics Group at the Memorial Sloan Kettering Cancer Center (MSKCC) and Penn Cardiovascular Institute.
 At MSKCC, she assisted in the implementation and automatization of state-of-the-art pipelines used to analyze high throughput sequencing data.
 Her work at Penn included, but was not limited to, identifying novel lncRNAs and correlating them with known transcription factors involved in human lung development and heart failure.